gaverhae/okku-remote/README.md

 ## Common actors

-In this case, there is only going to be one actor that needs to be in this shared library, but we're going to do it anyway to illustrate the point.

 So we create this new project, say "common-actors", we add to it a dependency on okku.core, we use okku.core in the core.clj file, and we this time do not add any ``:main`` directive to the ``project.clj`` as this is going to be